Sensory nervous system: Sensory cortex

 All stimuli received by the receptors listed above are transduced to an action potential, which is carried along one or more afferent neurons towards a specific area of the brain.
-While the term sensory cortex is often used informally to refer to the somatosensory cortex, the term more accurately refers to the multiple areas of the brain at which senses are received to be processed.
+While the term sensory cortex is often used informally to refer to the somatosensory cortex, the term more formally refers to the multiple areas of the brain at which senses are received to be processed.
 For the five traditional senses in humans, this includes the primary and secondary cortices of the different senses: the somatosensory cortex, the visual cortex, the auditory cortex, the primary olfactory cortex, and the gustatory cortex.
 Other modalities have corresponding sensory cortex areas as well, including the vestibular cortex for the sense of balance.